thedarkjester/ConsensysAssignment/README.md

 ## Download, install and build steps
 ### Downloading
 1. Open a terminal window
-2. Clone and pull down this repository into a branch via git - `git clone ur.ToRepository`
+2. Clone and pull down this repository into a branch via git - `git clone url.ToRepository`
 3. Go to the directory you cloned into - `cd ConsensysAssignment`

 ### Building the solution for the first time